Obtaining observe births though assisting home birth midwives, birth photography, and birth doula work

 For birth resources in your area visit: www.saddlepeakbirth.com

-I am an aspiring home birth midwife in Bozeman, Mt.
+I am a home birth midwife in Bozeman, Mt.
 Natural birth is my passion and encompasses my whole world.
-I am currently a birth doula and birth photographer that offers placenta encapsulation, as well as, childbirth education classes and postpartum education classes.
+I am currently midwife, birth doula and birth photographer that offers placenta encapsulation, as well as, childbirth education classes and postpartum education classes.